luanviko/waveform_analysis/README.md

 3. Generate waveform figures for a given event.

-4. Store the pulse information on a ROOT file.
+4. Store the pulse information in a ROOT file.

 ## Jupyter start-up